Last Updated: November 18, 2024

 Carl Wilson was an American singer, musician, and composer who had a net worth of $10 million at the time of his death in 1998.
 That's the same as being worth $20 million in today's dollars.
 Carl Wilson was best known for being the lead guitar player, occasional lead vocalist, and founding member of The Beach Boys.
 He was the younger brother of Beach Boys Brian Wilson and Dennis Wilson, as well as the cousin of Mike Love.

 Carl turned 15 when the band's first hit, "Surfin," became popular.
-His father and band manager Murry Wilson bought him a Fender Jaguar guitar.
-In addition to playing lead guitar for The Beach Boys, Carl Wilson sang lead vocals on tracks like "Summertime Blues," "Louie, Louie," "All Dressed Up for School," "God Only Knows," "Good Vibrations," "Darlin'," "Wild Honey," "Girl Don't Tell Me," and "Pom Pom Play Girl."
+His father and band manager, Murry Wilson, bought him a Fender Jaguar guitar.
+In addition to playing lead guitar for The Beach Boys, Carl sang lead vocals on tracks like "Summertime Blues," "Louie, Louie," "All Dressed Up for School," "God Only Knows," "Good Vibrations," "Darlin'," "Wild Honey," "Girl Don't Tell Me," and "Pom Pom Play Girl."

 Early Life

 Carl Wilson was born on February 6, 1998, in Hawthorne, California.
-He was born the youngest of the three Wilson boys, known for their participation in the band The Beach Boys.
-Since he was 11 years old, he would practice singing and harmonizing with his older brother Brian.
+He was the youngest of the three Wilson boys, known for their participation in the band The Beach Boys.
+From the age of 11, he would practice singing and harmonizing with his older brother Brian.

 When Carl was 12 years old, he asked his parents to buy him a guitar.
 Only a few years later, Brian and Carl formed The Beach Boys.
 During their trial period, before the band was official, Brian fine-tuned the band's vocals and keyboard base.
 Carl worked on developing his own style, which later became known as "Chuck Berry-esque."
 This became an early Beach Boys trademark that lasted until their final days.